elonen/clapshot/doc/upgrading.md

-2. **The separate `htadmin` management login is gone — and it does not migrate.** htadmin kept its own admin account (`admin_user` / `admin_pwd_hash`) in `config.ini`, *outside* `.htpasswd`, so there is nothing to import. htwicket has no separate management account: the user-management UI at **`/htwicket/admin`** is gated by a `[superadmins]` rule over your *real* `.htpasswd` users.
-By default, **the user named `admin` doubles as the htwicket superadmin** (plus anyone with `is_admin = true` in the sidecar).
+2. **The separate `htadmin` management login is gone — and it does not migrate.** htadmin kept its own admin account (`admin_user` / `admin_pwd_hash`) in `config.ini`, *outside* `.htpasswd`, so there is nothing to import.
+HTWicket has no separate management account: the user-management UI at **`/htwicket/admin`** is gated by a `[superadmins]` rule over your *real* `.htpasswd` users.
+By default, **the user named `admin` doubles as the HTWicket superadmin** (plus anyone with `is_admin = true` in the sidecar).
 So just log in as your existing `admin`.
    - No `admin` user, or forgot the password?
 Reset it on the CLI:
      `sudo -u www-data htwicket user passwd admin --random` (prints a new password), or